 - Brown sugar - brown sugar adds rich molasses undertones to complement the sweet spices and also helps to create chewy cookies.
 You can use light or dark brown, but I prefer light brown in this recipe.

 - Brown butter - browning butter is a process where you cook the butter over the stove until all of the moisture boils away and the milk solids (proteins and sugars) turn golden brown through a reaction called "Maillard browning" to give the butter a nutty, caramelized taste and aroma.
+The instructions for how to brown butter are here.

 - Eggs - one large egg will bind this cookie dough.